McCormick Park: First McCormick Recreation Centre, 1912 to 1964

 The McCormick Recreation Centre at 163 Brock Avenue was opened with a public festival on September 21, 1912.
 Mayor George Reginald Geary and McCormick's mother, Nancy Fowler McCormick, attended the inauguration.
 It featured a main hall that accommodated 300 people along with committee rooms and shower baths.
 The Georgian Revival building was the first year-round recreation centre in Canada and the largest permanent one in Toronto.

 The Toronto Playgrounds Association managed the building and the adjoining playground until the responsibility was transferred over to the Toronto Parks Department in June 1913.
 The Toronto Public Health Department opened an infant clinic at the recreation centre in July 1914, one of 10 health clinics across the city where mothers brought their babies to the care of the attending doctors and nurses.

 Its main hall was the setting for two wintertime minstrel shows.
 On December 28, 1916, the McCormick Playground Minstrels performed at a Christmas pageant in which 23 entertainers appeared in blackface theatrical makeup.
 The amateur minstrels staged another performance in blackface makeup on January 29, 1920.

 During the First World War, Mary McCormick and her Canadian-born nursing companion, Grace Thorne Walker, held Christmas pageants for 400 children and their parents at the main hall in 1917 and 1918.
-In 1919, the recreation centre had an honour roll that listed the names of 162 of its men who had died in the war.
+In 1919, the recreation centre had an honour roll that listed the names of 162 of its men who were recruited in the war.

 In 1921, the McCormick Recreation Centre attracted a total of 118,229 children to its facility, the largest number among the 1,059,213 children who had visited all 33 municipal recreation centres throughout the year.
 There were a total of 183,444 adults and children who registered with the recreation centre in 1933, the greatest share of the 2,018,509 visitors who had attended all 59 municipal playgrounds in Toronto.

 In 1941, the recreation centre staged its annual children's gymnastics exhibition in the auditorium of Parkdale Collegiate Institute.
 Its exhibitions continued to be held at the public secondary school every year until 1962.
 The McCormick Recreation Centre on Brock Avenue was closed permanently in 1964.